 The University of Canberra launched the UC Book Project in November 2012, with the announcement of the chosen book that would be required reading for all commencing undergraduate students in 2013.
 The inaugural UC Book of the Year for 2013 was the multi-award winning novel Jasper Jones by Craig Silvey.
 The UC Book of the Year for 2014 was Room by Emma Donoghue.
 The UC Book of the Year for 2015 was The Rosie Project by Graeme Simsion and the UC Book of the Year for 2016 was The Strays by Emily Bitto.

-The UC Book of the Year for 2016 is The Strays by Emily Bitto.
+The UC Book of the Year for 2017 is The White Earth by Andrew McGahan.